Table of Contents

 - Think about what you would like to accomplish before joining a group

-- Only take on projects that you think you can see through
+- Avoid taking on too many projects and limit yourself to only those you think you can see through

 - Find people to work with who understand the issues and will support you in your efforts